Quality Improvement and Patient Safety

 Chief Resident of Quality and Patient Safety

-This Chief Resident serves as an important leader for department and hospital level improvement efforts.
-In addition, the CRQPS is integrally involved in providing the residents with a dedicated curriculum on quality improvement and patient safety.
+This Chief Resident serves as an important leader and liaison for department- and hospital-level QI efforts.
+In addition, the Chief Resident is integrally involved in designing and implementing a dedicated QI and patient safety curriculum for residents, including the QI elective and patient safety conferences.

 QI and Patient Safety Curriculum